-Before you even start down this road, first figure out your main objective in choosing the mismatched wedding party.
+Before you even start down this road, first figure out your main objective in choosing mismatched bridesmaid dresses for your wedding party.
 It’s easy to fall prey to the misconception that telling people what to wear is an inconvenience.
 But don’t be mistaken: mismatched outfits can be just as much work for the ladies and gents involved as more traditional options.
 (And they said yes to doing this because they love you, presumably, and already signed on the line for a little inconvenience.)
 So get real about your motivations.
 Do you just not want another wedding planning project to manage?
-Or do you have a specific vision you’re trying to achieve (like the gorgeous skirt and top combos below?)
+Or do you have a specific vision you’re trying to achieve (like the gorgeous mauve situation going on below)?

-Once you’ve figured out the why of your mismatched wedding party, time to move to what.
+Once you’ve figured out the why of your mismatched bridesmaid dresses, time to move to what.
 Starting with picking your palette.
 This is the one time when we’re going to strongly advocate for “colors” for your wedding.
 You can keep things broad with a color family (jewel tones), go with a general color (purple), or narrow it down to a specific shade (lilac).
 The trick is just to give your trusty shoppers an idea of where to start.
-Hint: Remember those Brideside style consultants I mentioned above?
-Well they can also help you figure out what you like and even send you fabric swatches way before you start sending anyone ideas.
-From there, figure out how much cohesion you want.
-And once you’ve got that figured out, choose your unifying elements.
+(Hint: Remember those Brideside style consultants I mentioned above?
+Well they can also help you figure out what you like and even send you fabric swatches way before you start sending anyone ideas.)
+From there, figure out how much cohesion you want and choose your unifying elements.
 Pick a few (or all) of the following: color, length, material, pattern.
 Here are a few ways to make it work.

 If you want everyone to show up in a similar style, give direction on length and material type.
 You don’t have to get as specific with your materials as chiffon or silk (though if you shop online at a place like Brideside, you can easily search and narrow by material type).
 But in general, something like long and flowy or short and structured or please nothing shiny should do the trick.